Paragon Hospital

 Paragon Hospital is a private, upscale, for-profit hospital in Kampala, Uganda's capital and largest city.
 It is one of the five upscale private tertiary care hospitals in the city.

 Location

-The hospital sits on a 6 acre site, in the neighborhood of Bugoloobi, approximately 8.5 km, by road, southeast of Mulago National Referral Hospital.
+The hospital sits on a 6 acre site, in the neighborhood of Bugolobi, approximately 8.5 km, by road, southeast of Mulago National Referral Hospital.
 The geographical coordinates of Paragon Hospital are: 0°18'31.0"N, 32°37'37.0"E (Latitude:0.308611; Longitude:32.626944).

 Overview

 Paragon Hospital, is an urban, private, for-profit, upscale hospital that serves the population of Kampala and surrounding districts.
 It is one of the five private upscale hospitals in Uganda's capital city, Kampala.
 It aims to address the gap in specialized tertiary healthcare delivery in the country and to serve that segment of Uganda's population that has been seeking the missing services from outside Uganda.
 Paragon Hospital focuses on the provision of prenatal, intrapartum, post partum and fertility services.